Viperion’s healbot (Devout Cleric build in Mod 17)

 - Headpiece: Crown of the Lost King (from Master Expeditions or Zok’s chests) OR Broken cap of the Omnipotent (from Master Expeditions or Zok’s chests) OR a piece of the Successor set (from Lair of the Mad Mage).

-- Chestpiece: Gurdunn’s Defense (from Master Expeditions or Zok’s chests).
+- Chestpiece: Stealer of Star’s Hide (from turning in Master expedition quests to Obaya or from Zok’s chests) OR Gurdunn’s Defense (from Master Expeditions or Zok’s chests).
 OR a piece of the Successor set.

-- Rings: any rings with critical strike and 2x offense slots.
-Rings are a main source of high critical strike rating.
+- Rings: Striking Ring of the Master/Striking Ring of the Veteran (acquired from ToMM, available to buy at the Auction House) OR any rings with critical strike and 2x offense slots.
+Your rings are one of the main sources of high critical strike rating.

 - Shirt: a piece from Fragment Expeditions that has 4k critical strike.